Types of Appliances

 Retainers

-Retainers may be removable or fixed.
-They hold your teeth in their new, correct positions after your teeth have been straightened.
+Retainers are a removable appliance to hold your teeth in their new, correct positions after your teeth have been straightened.
 Your orthodontist will instruct you on how to care for your retainer and about the duration of the wear.
 Wearing your retainer as directed is crucial to prevent regression of your treatment.

 Separators or Spacers